-The ICE FOD in the Baltimore Field Office, and the HCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating HCSO personnel, and to ensure compliance with the terms of this MOA.
+The ICE FOD in Atlanta, Georgia, and the HCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating HCSO personnel, and to ensure compliance with the terms of this MOA.
 When necessary, ICE and the HCSO may limit the participation of these meetings in regards to non-law enforcement personnel.
-The attendees will meet at locations in the Baltimore Field Office area of responsibility to be agreed upon by the parties, or via teleconference.
-The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in the Baltimore Field Office area of responsibility.
+The attendees will meet in Atlanta, Georgia at locations to be agreed upon by the parties, or via teleconference.
+The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in Atlanta, Georgia.
 An initial review meeting will be held no later than nine months after certification of the initial class of participating HCSO personnel under Section VII, above.